Vice President of Law and Human Resources

 Mr. William F. Gill IV is an innovative and accomplished attorney with over fourteen years of demonstrated achievement in the legal industry.
-As Vice-President and Corporate Counsel for Holtec International, Mr. Gill has oversight responsibilities over all Holtec divisions and subsidiaries.
+As Vice President of Law and Human Resources for Holtec International, Mr. Gill has oversight responsibilities over all Holtec divisions and subsidiaries.

 Over the course of his career, Mr. Gill has developed a wide-ranging practice with particular strengths in business counseling and in complex commercial, civil, environmental and criminal litigation.
 Mr. Gill comes to Holtec International after more than ten years at Archer & Greiner, P.C., where he represented clients in areas such as contract disputes, appellate matters, labor and employment, immigration and global mobility, municipal and governmental liability, insurance coverage, and construction disputes.
 Mr. Gill has experience with corporate issues, including M&A deals, non-disclosure, non-compete and non-disparagement agreements, lease agreements, service contracts and real estate sale agreements.